Shaistaaman/terraform-task-aws-cicd/README.md

 - direct deployment from CodeBuild and using a separate CD service.

 Ensure robust security measures and monitoring are in place.
-Regularly review and update deployment processes to maintain efficiency and security.
 Choose appropriately sized EC2 instances and utilize Auto Scaling to avoid overprovisioning resources.
 Consider Reserved Instances for predictable workloads to further reduce costs.
 Use Spot Instances if available for less critical tasks within the application.